petar-stoyanov7/pesticide/README.md

 # pesticide
-A bare bone theme for Wordpress
+A bare-bones theme for WordPress.